haampie/SortingSortingOut.jl/readme.md

 1
 ```

-But this is even more verbose and harder to untangle.
+But this is very verbose and hard to untangle.
 Also it does not seem to compose well.

 To address this, this package provides a wrapper type called `Value` which allows you to
 write simple one-liners: